alexmazzei/TULE/README.md

   TULE.
 Leonardo wanted to share TULE with everybody, so we distribute it with GPL license.

-  The directory docs contains a number of documents that we
+  The directory "docs" contains a number of documents wrote by Leonardo concerning various features of TULE.

 * Very small tutorial to use TULE: